-It's once again time for me to turn the tables on my old teachers by asking them to take a seat and pay attention as I deliver my semiannual lecture on the Social Security offset.
+It's once again time for me to turn the tables on my old teachers and ask them to take a seat and pay attention as I deliver my annual lecture on the Social Security offsets.

-This lesson isn't directed at all teachers — just those in states where teachers do not pay into Social Security.
+This lesson isn't directed at all teachers — just those in states where educators do not pay into Social Security.
 The two biggest such states are California and Texas, but there are a few others.
 And teachers really are not the only audience for this lecture.
 Anyone who works at a job that is not covered by Social Security (that's a little less than 10 percent of the population) is impacted by the same rules.
-But for some reason, it seems to be teachers who are most confused by the law.
-I can tell by the e-mails I get that many teachers incorrectly assume that they have been singled out for Social Security offsets that they believe impact no one else.

-The law in question is the government pension offset law.
+The other rule that so many people misunderstand is the government pension offset, or GPO.
 In a nutshell, that law says that an amount equal to two-thirds of a non-Social Security-covered pension must be deducted from any Social Security dependent's benefits a person might be due.
-In effect, the law prevents most teachers (and other folks who work at jobs not covered by Social Security) from collecting wife's, widow's, husband's or widower's benefits from a spouse's Social Security record.
+In effect, the law prevents most folks who work at jobs not covered by Social Security from collecting wife's, widow's, husband's, or widower's benefits from a spouse's Social Security record.

-What these teachers don't realize is that the government pension offset law simply treats them in the same way that all other working people have always been treated.
+What these people don't realize is that the government pension offset law simply treats them the same way that all other working people have always been treated.
 In other words, if a woman who worked at a job that was covered by Social Security gets a Social Security retirement pension, that pension has always offset any spousal benefits she might have been due.
-Before the GPO law went into effect, teachers were among the few working people in this country who could get their own retirement pension AND a dependent's benefit from Social Security.
+Before the GPO law went into effect, people getting a non-Social Security pension were the only working people in this country who could get their own retirement pension AND a full dependent's benefit from Social Security.

-And the GPO law actually gives teachers a bit of a break.
+And the GPO law actually gives these people a bit of a break.
 Social Security retirement pensions offset spousal benefits dollar for dollar.
-But a teacher's retirement pension causes only a three-for-two offset.
-In other words, for each $3 you receive in a teacher's pension, you lose only $2 from Social Security spousal benefits.
+But a non-Social Security retirement pension causes only a three-for-two offset.
+In other words, for each $3 you get in a teacher's or other non-covered pension, you lose only $2 from Social Security spousal benefits.

-To learn more about the government pension offset, and a related law called the windfall elimination provision, send an e-mail to firstname.lastname@example.org and ask for a free copy of my pension offset fact sheet.
+Due to the space constraints of my column, this has been a VERY simplified explanation of a very complicated set of laws.
+To learn more about the government pension offset and the windfall elimination provision, send an email to me at [email protected] and ask for a free digital copy of my pension offset fact sheet.